ramonarroyo/DEV277x/README.md

 ## Module Project - Fraction Calculator

 A calculator for adding, subtracting, multiplying, and dividing fractions.
-It is designed in an object oriented programming model.
+It is designed in an object oriented programming model using encapsulation and abstraction.

+## Module Project - Company Structure

+This project is a collection of classes using inheritance, super classes, abstract classes, and polymorphism to create the structure of many possible roles for employees in a company.